 With 84 per cent of Singapore households having at least one computer i it’s hardly surprising that kids are exposed to the online world more than we as parents would like.
 While we cannot dictate when our children’s curiosity for the Internet begins, we should encourage it rather than let ‘curiosity kill the cat’.

 Computers – and increasingly tablets and smartphones too – are good learning tools just like traditional early childhood activities and materials like building blocks, books, writing materials and dramatic play.

 As parents, we need to examine the impact of technology on our children and make sure that they use it correctly for their own development of literacy, cognitive, and social skills.

 So how can we do that without overstepping our boundaries?
-Here are a few easy ways to manage your children’s use of the Internet.
+Here are ways to manage your children’s use of the Internet.